ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a name="Arrays_SelectionSort"></a>
 ### Selection Sort
+In every iteration of selection sort, the minimum element (considering ascending order) from the unsorted subarray is picked and moved to the sorted subarray.
+SO hecne in two loops, one outer one for every index, and inner for every index after the outer index, we find the smallest element and swap it with the element at outer index.
+See this for better understanding: https://www.w3resource.com/w3r_images/selection-short.png

 - Best Case : O(n)
 - Average Case : O(n^2)
 - Worst Case : O(n^2)